GOVIND-AVC/-Ecommerce-Follow-Along/README.md

 ## Milestone 1: Project Overview
 In the first milestone, we covered the following key aspects of the project:

-1. **Project Setup**: Initialized the project repository    , set up the project structure, and configured the necessary development environment.
+1. **Project Setup**: Initialized the project repository, set up the project structure, and configured the necessary development environment.
 2. **Requirements Gathering**: Discussed the project's requirements and created a list of features that need to be implemented.
 3. **Initial Planning**: Outlined the project's roadmap, setting clear milestones and deliverables.
 4. **Version Control with Git**: Learned how to initialize a Git repository, manage branches, and push changes to GitHub.